isomerpages/mlaw-corp/news/speeches/_posts/2012-03-20-Speech-by-Minister-for-Law-Mr-K-Shanmugam-at-the-2nd-Annual-Singapore-Chamber-of-Maritime-Arbitration-SCMA-Conference.md

 <li> Other fast-growing Asian countries include India, Vietnam and Indonesia. </li>

 <li>European growth is forecasted to remain low as they deal with fiscal cuts. </li>
+<li style="list-style-type: none">In the end, we are in an interlinked economy – we will either sink or swim together.</li>
 </ul>

 </li>
 </ol>
-In the end, we are in an interlinked economy – we will either sink or swim together.

 {:start="7"}
 7. As an international maritime centre, Singapore is in a central position to benefit from this economic growth.